sakayat/sakayat/README.md

 Developer from Bangladesh
 -------------------------

-I’m a Node.js developer with experience in React.js and Next.js.
-I’ve worked on several projects where I built dynamic, scalable web applications using Next.js, and I’m passionate about optimizing performance and creating seamless user experiences.
-I also have solid experience with Node.js and Express.js, developing strong back-end systems that integrate smoothly with the front-end.
-I focus on using modern JavaScript frameworks, making sure websites are responsive, efficient, and fast.
+I’m a full-stack developer with experience in Node.js, React.js, Next.js, Python, and Django.
+I’ve worked on several projects building dynamic, scalable web applications with Next.js and React.js, focusing on creating seamless and efficient user experiences.
+On the back-end, I have solid experience with Node.js, Express.js, and Django, developing robust, performant APIs and systems that integrate smoothly with front-end solutions.

+I’m passionate about optimizing web applications for speed, performance, and scalability, and I enjoy working with modern frameworks and technologies to build responsive, maintainable, and fast websites.

 ### Skills
 <p align="left">